Acute peripheral arterial occlusion may result from:

 Treatment consists of embolectomy (catheter or surgical), thrombolysis, or bypass surgery.
 The decision to do surgical thromboembolectomy vs thrombolysis is based on the severity of ischemia, the extent or location of the thrombus, and the general medical condition of the patient.

-A thrombolytic (fibrinolytic) drug, especially when given by regional catheter infusion, is most effective for patients with acute arterial occlusions of < 2 weeks and intact motor and sensory limb function.
+A thrombolytic (fibrinolytic) medication, especially when given by regional catheter infusion, is most effective for patients with acute arterial occlusions of < 2 weeks and intact motor and sensory limb function.
 Tissue plasminogen activator and urokinase are most commonly used.
-A catheter is threaded to the occluded area, and the thrombolytic drug is given at a rate appropriate for the patient’s size and the extent of thrombosis.
+A catheter is threaded to the occluded area, and the thrombolytic medication is given at a rate appropriate for the patient’s size and the extent of thrombosis.
 Treatment is usually continued for 4 to 24 hours, depending on severity of ischemia and signs of thrombolysis (relief of symptoms and return of pulses or improved blood flow shown by Doppler ultrasonography).
-About 20 to 30% of patients with acute arterial occlusion require amputation within the first 30 days.
+In a large observational study, between 1998 and 2009, 1-year amputation rates declined from about 15% to 11% although 1-year mortality remained the same at about 40% (1).
+A

 Key Points

-Despite treatment, about 20 to 30% of patients with acute arterial occlusion require limb amputation.
+• Despite treatment, about 11% of patients with acute arterial occlusion require limb amputation.